pviscone/TrackG4/README.md

 This distribution are generated using a TF1 object from ROOT

-To limit the presence of delta rays a range cut is applied in the run.mac macro \n The defaults values are: 10cm in the air and 0.1mm in the silicon
+To limit the presence of delta rays a range cut is applied in the run.mac macro The defaults values are: 10cm in the air and 0.1mm in the silicon

 ### Trigger